-This process can alternatively be understood in terms taking the partial smoothing of a knot $K$ at a subset of crossings.
+This process can alternatively be understood in terms of taking the partial smoothing of a knot $K$ at a subset of crossings.
 Given a subset of crossings, we can perform the partial oriented smoothing of $K$ at the selected crossings.
 In general, this will produce a link.
-Our assumption is that the resulting link can be partitioned into two sublinks, one containing the active (or red) arcs the other containing the inactive (or black) arcs.
+Our assumption is that the resulting link can be partitioned into two sublinks, one containing the active (or marked) arcs the other containing the inactive (or unmarked) arcs.

-So, for a given monomial to correspond to a simple walk, it must be the case that the red and black arcs of the braid are contained in different components of the partial smoothing.
-Further, it must be the case that the first strand of the braid (at bottom) is inactive (or black).
+So, for a given monomial to correspond to a simple walk, it must be the case that the active and inactive arcs of the braid are contained in different components of the partial smoothing.
+Further, it must be the case that the first strand of the braid (at bottom) is inactive.

 We can apply this to understand the behavior of simple walks under taking reflection.
 In the mirror image, all the crossings are switched.
-So, using same monomials to record simple walk on $\be$ and $\be^*$, it follows that taking reflection is equivalent to switching the red and black colors.
+So, using same monomials to record simple walk on $\be$ and $\be^*$, it follows that taking reflection is equivalent to switching the active and inactive arcs.
 That is because each positive crossing of $\be$ is negative in $\be^*$ and vice versa.
 This is illustrated by switching from left to right or vice versa in \Cref{figure-5}.

-The walks on $\be$ and $\be^*$ with the same monomial are \emph{dual}.
+The walks on $\be$ and $\be^*$ with the same monomial are \textit{dual}.
 We explain this from the point of view of the full set of weights.
 Let $W$ be a walk on $\be$ with monomial $a_{i_1}\cdots a_{i_k}$, and let $W^*$ be the corresponding walk on $\be^*$ with monomial $a_{i_1}\cdots a_{i_\ell}$.
 Then $W$ and $W^*$ trace out disjoint arcs of the braid obtained from $\be$ by smoothing the crossings $i_1,\ldots,i_k$.
 In terms of the weights, the walks $W$ and $W^*$ have the same set of active crossings, but at the inactive crossings, their local weights are opposite.
 Specifically, if $i$ is an inactive crossing and the local weight $W_{(i)} =b_{i}$, then $W^*_{\; (i)} = c_{i}$.
 If instead $W_{(i)} =c_{i}$, then $W^*_{\; (i)} = b_{i}$.
 Likewise, if $W_{(i)} =1$, then $W^*_{\; (i)} = b_{i}c_{i}$, and if $W_{(i)} =b_{i}c_{i}$ then $W^*_{\;(i)} =1$.

 \begin{lemma} The simple walks with $J \subseteq \{2, \ldots, m\}$ on a braid $\be$ and its reflection $\be^*$ are disjoint.
 In other words, $SW_\be \cap SW_{\be^*} = \varnothing$. \end{lemma}